Play Astra Militarum – Astra Militarum Getting Started – Part 4

 From this, I hope you can see how flexible the Battalion is and how the various units of the Astra Militarum can fill this detachment.
-You can fill it with the minimum requirements to gain the Command Points or fill it and then start adding in extras.
+Not only can it be Tank or Artillery heavy, but you can fit a lot of infantry into this Detachment too.

 For example, this force fulfils the Battalion Detachment and then adds in even more infantry – maximising the Orders the Company Commanders (see the Glossary regarding Orders) can dish out.